 Do not attempt to dislodge a hook that is deeply ingested and not visible.

-Do not try to remove a hook hook by pulling sharply on the branchline.
+Do not try to remove a hook by pulling sharply on the branchline.

 Do not cut the tail or any other body part.

-Do not gaff, drag, kick or pull a shark, and do not insert hands into the gill slits.
+Do not gaff or drag, kick or pull a shark, and do not insert hands into the gill slits.

 Additional recommendation: Knowing that any fishing operation may catch sharks, several tools can be prepared in advance (e.g. canvas or net slings or stretchers for carrying or lifting, large mesh net or grid to cover hatches/hoppers in purse seine fisheries, long handled cutters and de-hookers in longline fisheries).

+(entire text adopted as edited)